Music and Music Education

 This course surveys current trends and practices in music education from preschool through grade six.
-Particular attention will be given to the methods and materials of Dalcroze, Orff, Kodaly and Suzuki.
-Simulated experiences, combined with seminars, lectures and discussions will serve as the focal point of the course.
+Particular attention will be given to the methods and materials of Dalcroze, Orff, Kodaly, and Suzuki.
+Simulated experiences, combined with seminars, lectures, and discussions, will serve as the focal point of the course.
 Designed for music teachers currently teaching in the field.
-Ever fourth fall.
+Every fourth fall.

 |MUS 536 Topics in Music Education||3 SH|